laurenlgoss/lauren-goss-portfolio-react/README.md

 # lauren-goss-portfolio-react

-Portfolio to share some information about myself, showcase my deployed applications, and share my contact information.
+Portfolio created with React to share some information about myself, showcase my deployed applications, and share my contact information.

 ## About Me